 A. Informal Resolution Procedures: Students, faculty or staff may pursue a voluntary informal resolution procedure (which may include mediation) for resolving some types of prohibited conduct under this policy.
 However, informal resolution procedures may not be appropriate to resolve all allegations of discrimination, harassment, or retaliation.

-You may contact one of the advisors listed below to pursue informal resolution: associate dean of the college; chairperson of the Minority Concerns Committee; chairperson or co-chairperson of the Women’s Concerns Committee; college chaplains; college vice presidents; dean of the college; associate dean of the faculty; dean of students; senior associate deans of students; Title IX coordinator;deputy Title IX coordinators; ADA/504 coordinator; assistant vice president and director of the Butler Center; international students advisor; and residential life and housing professional staff.
+You may contact one of the advisors listed below to pursue informal resolution: vice provost; chairperson of the Minority Concerns Committee; chairperson or co-chairperson of the Women’s Concerns Committee; college chaplains; college vice presidents; office of the provost; associate dean of the faculty; dean of students; senior associate deans of students; Title IX coordinator; deputy Title IX coordinators; ADA/504 coordinator; assistant vice president and director of the Butler Center; international students advisor; and residential life and housing professional staff.

 Informal resolution procedures may include the following: